For best results, view in Landscape mode.

 loudly, laying down in the path of the human in

-the direct stare, and twining around people's
+the kitchen, the direct stare, and twining around people's

 legs as they sit and eat while meowing plaintively.